xmlsquad/xml-authoring-project/README.md

 Once your edits are finished, use `git` to [commit your changes](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) to the `origin`.

-### Initialising a new xml authoring project for a client
+### Set up a new xml authoring project working directory for a client

 We create a new git repository (based on this [xml-authoring-project](https://github.com/forikal-uk/xml-authoring-project)), alter the remotes then push it to our git hosting solution.
 Effectively, we [fork it](https://help.github.com/articles/fork-a-repo/).